movebit/move/language/move-analyzer/editors/code/README.md

 # aptos-move-analyzer

-### This a project modified from https://github.com/move-language/move
+### This project is modified from https://github.com/move-language/move

 ## aptos-move-analyzer Introduction
 The **aptos-move-analyzer** is a Visual Studio Code plugin based on **move-analyzer** improved for **Move & Aptos Move** by [MoveBit](https://movebit.xyz).
 Just now, we used this plugin in our dev member's daily work, and it's an alpha release.